Madeleine Thien: Awards and nominations

 Thien's first book, Simple Recipes (Toronto: M&S, 2001; New York: Little, Brown, 2002), a collection of short stories, won the City of Vancouver Book Award, the VanCity Book Prize and the Ethel Wilson Fiction Prize.
 It received the praise of Nobel Prize laureate Alice Munro, who wrote: "This is surely the debut of a splendid writer.
 I am astonished by the clarity and ease of the writing, and a kind of emotional purity."

-Her novel, Certainty (Toronto: M&S, 2006; New York: Little, Brown, 2007; London: Faber, 2007), won the Amazon.ca/Books in Canada First Novel Award, the Ovid Festival Prize and was a finalist for the Kiriyama Prize for Fiction.
+Her novel Certainty (Toronto: M&S, 2006; New York: Little, Brown, 2007; London: Faber, 2007), won the Amazon.ca/Books in Canada First Novel Award, the Ovid Festival Prize and was a finalist for the Kiriyama Prize for Fiction.

 Her second novel, Dogs at the Perimeter (Toronto: M&S, 2011; London: Granta Books, 2012), was a finalist for the Hugh MacLennan Prize for Fiction and the 2014 International Literature Award – Haus der Kulturen der Welt.
 The novel won the 2015 LiBeraturpreis, awarded by the Frankfurt Book Fair and recognizing works of fiction from Africa, Asia, Latin America and the Middle East.
 Shortlisted authors for the 2015 Prize included Chimamanda Ngozi Adichie, Shani Boianjiu, and NoViolet Bulawayo.

 Thien's short story "The Wedding Cake" was shortlisted for the 2015 Sunday Times EFG Private Bank Short Story Award, the richest prize in the world for a single short story.

 Her 2016 novel, Do Not Say We Have Nothing, won the Governor General's Award for English-language fiction, and the 2016 Scotiabank Giller Prize.
 It was also shortlisted for the 2016 Man Booker Prize, the 2017 Baileys Women's Prize for Fiction, and the 2017 Rathbones Folio Prize.
 In advance of publication in the United States, it was named to the fiction longlist for the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
 It has been translated into 17 languages.

-In 2024 she was the recipient of the Writers' Trust Engel/Findley Award for her body of work.
+In 2024, she was the recipient of the Writers' Trust Engel/Findley Award for her body of work.

+In April 2026, Thien was awarded the 2026 Guggenheim Fellowship in Fiction.

+Her novel The Book of Records was longlisted for the 2025 National Book Critics Circle Award in Fiction.

 Personal life

 Thien lives in Montreal and is the common-law partner of novelist Rawi Hage.
+She wrote about her close friend, academic Y-Dang Troeung, after Troeung's death in 2023.